Jump to full remarks

 We’ve made significant progress to become a more diverse, equitable, and inclusive company.
 But we recognize we still have work to do, both within our company and in our communities.

-And as a member of this council, we look forward to doing all we can to help improve and expand our nation’s innovation ecosystem for the benefit of all Americans, both now and in the decades to come.
+And as a member of the Council for Inclusive Innovation, Lilly looks forward to doing all we can to help improve and expand our nation’s innovation ecosystem for the benefit of all Americans, both now and in the decades to come.

 Chairman and CEO, 3M Company